GSA/open-gsa-redesign/_apidocs/fsrs-bulkupload-api.md

 </details>

 <details>
-<summary>Example: Contracts: Get (POST) request for a contract with 2 subaward reports, when the request is not successful for both for different reasons.
-One element is returned for each subaward report.</summary>
+<summary>Example: Contracts: Get (POST) request for a contract with 2 Subaward reports, when the request is not successful for both for different reasons.
+One element is returned for each Subaward report.</summary>
 <p>
 <code><pre>
 [